Vinifera-Developers/Vinifera/docs/Mapping.md

 | 5 | Cost |
 | 6 | Build Time |

+### [17] Reveal Around Waypoint Improvements

+Reveal Around Waypoint trigger action now comes with 2 new parameters that can be set by mappers:
+* Reveal Radius: specify the radius to reveal in this instance of the trigger action.
+If set to 0 or a negative value, falls back to the value specified in `RevealTriggerRadius` in `Rules.ini`.
+* Ignore Elevation: specifies whether the reveal should ignore elevation.
+When elevation is taken into account, cells that are higher than 3 elevations will not be revealed.
+Possible values: 0 = No (default), any other value = Yes.
+  * Requires `RevealByHeight=yes` (or omitted) for elevation to be taken into account.

 ## Trigger Events

 - Every trigger event has a NeedCode associated with it.
 The NeedCode dictates how some of the data used by the trigger event is parsed.
 Below is a table containing all valid NeedCodes.